-The project has significantly developed since then due to the high demand for the service, now three days per week on Tuesdays, Thursdays and Fridays for 15 patients per day.
-Community patients now do not get a standard box but can choose which elements they would like, with homemade soups and smoothies proving to be the most popular items.
+The project has significantly developed since then due to the high demand for the service, now three days per week on Tuesdays, Thursdays and Fridays.
+Community patients now do not get a standard box but can choose which elements they would like.

 Here are some quotes from patients and relatives about food and drink at St Luke’s:

 “The amount of the smoothies has been just right.
 I have enjoyed all the flavours received.”

 “Thank you for meeting all of my mum’s requests, especially the lime jelly and treacle sponge puddings.
 She often said that the service you provided was that of a five star hotel.
 Thank you for your wonderful care and support”.

 “The soups were wonderful.
 The last soup was celeriac with apple – not a flavour I would ever have considered buying but it was so tasty.
 The soups made you feel like eating something.
 They had a good consistency and were well seasoned – very ‘eatable’.
 The amount was just right.
 Since I’ve started on the trial my weight has remained steady and I have even gained a little recently so it seems to be having a good effect.
 I wasn’t eating so well before – more ‘grazing’ - but have eaten all the soups because they have been so tasty, so this is bound to have an effect.”